sbrisard/sbeculoos/cookiecutters/cookiecutter-paper/{{cookiecutter.project_slug}}/latex/README.md

 # The `latex/` directory

-These rules are important, as they will make the submission process much easier.
+Here are guidelines for the organization of the LaTeX source files.
+These guidelines are important.
+Following them will make the submission process much easier.

 All files should be stored in a flat directory structure.
 In other words, the `*.tex`, `*.bib` and `*.pdf` (figures) files should all be stored at the root of